p4lang/p4c/backends/ebpf/README.md

 ### Dependencies

 EBPF programs require a Linux kernel with version 4.15 or newer.
-In addition the following packages and programs are required:
+In addition the following packages and programs are required to run the full test suite:

 - Clang 3.3 and llvm 3.7.1 or later are required.